-CI = confidence interval; CR = complete response; DOR = duration of response; EORTC QLQ-MY20 = European Organization for Research and Treatment of Cancer Quality of Life Multiple Myeloma Questionnaire; NE = not estimable; NR = not reported; OR = objective response; OS = overall survival; PFS = progression-free survival; PR = partial response; + = censored observation.
+CI = confidence interval; CR = complete response; DOR = duration of response; EORTC QLQ-MY20 = European Organization for Research and Treatment of Cancer Quality of Life Multiple Myeloma Questionnaire; NE = not estimable; NR = not reported; OR = objective response; OS = overall survival; PFS = progression-free survival; PR = partial response.

-Note: Effect estimates are based on the MagnetisMM-3 trial data cut-off date of March 14, 2023.
+Notes: Effect estimates are based on the MagnetisMM-3 trial data cut-off date of March 14, 2023.

-Data is based on the data cut-off date of March 14, 2023
+Data are based on the data cut-off date of March 14, 2023.

-Source: MagnetisMM-3 clinical study report [Details included in the table are from the sponsor's Summary of Clinical Evidence].
+Source: MagnetisMM-3 Clinical Study Report.
+32 Details included in the table are from the sponsor's Summary of Clinical Evidence.